vshen201/league-20mins-analysis/README.md

 ## **Counterpick Winrates**

-One of the main focuses of this analysis is the counterpick winrate.
-I calculated the winrate of champions when they were selected to counter another champion in specific matchups.
+One of the previous main focuses of this analysis was counterpick winrate.
+I calculated the winrate of champions when picked after the opposing champion of the same role.
+This has strategic implications because different champions often have weaknesses (think Fire Water Grass like Pokemon, but noticeably more complicated).
 This is useful for identifying champions that tend to perform well when played against certain opponents.

 Here is an interactive plot displaying the counterpick winrates of champions: